-District financial reporting - The FCA board approved a proposed rule in December 2019 that would amend regulations governing the presentation of related association financial information within an FCS bank's Annual Report to Shareholders.
+District financial reporting - The FCA board approved a final rule in September 2020 that amended regulations governing the presentation of financial information from an FCS bank's affiliated associations in the bank's Annual Report to Shareholders.

-Investment eligibility - The FCA board approved a proposed rule in August 2019 that would amend the FCA regulations governing eligible investments for System associations.
+Investment eligibility - The FCA board approved a final rule in August 2020 that amended FCA regulations governing eligible investments for System associations.